 Favorite place in Maine: Bustins Island & Acadia

 Robin has performed cello in Maine for more than 10 years.
-She received a 4-year Music Talent Scholarship to attend the University of Southern Maine where she graduated cum laude with a Bachelor of Music degree in Cello Performance.
+She attended the University of Southern Maine on a full music scholarship and graduated cum laude with a Bachelor of Music degree in Cello Performance.

 She studied chamber music with the Portland String Quartet at Colby College, with Laura Kargul and Laurence Golan at U.S.M., and at the Apple Hill Center for Chamber Music in New Hampshire, among others.
 She studied jazz improvisation with Gary Pack and has been learning about Medieval and Renaissance music from a very young age with Pamela Blake.
 She received her teacher training at the Suzuki Institutes of Ithaca College and Hartt School of Music.

-Robin is on the faculty at the Portland Conservatory of Music where she has coordinated both the strings camp and the music and arts camp.
-She is a member of the Medieval ensemble, Trobairitz.
-Robin performs regularly with Martin Steingesser, first poet laureate of Portland.
-She joined the faculty at 317 Main Community Music Center in fall of 2009.
+In addition to being a faculty member at 317 Main, Robin teaches at the Portland Conservatory of Music where she has coordinated both the strings camp and the music and arts camp.
+She is a member of the Medieval ensemble, Trobairitz and performs regularly with Martin Steingesser, first poet laureate of Portland.